Online version revised and complete as of June 15, 2021.

 A part-time employee who has subsequently been hired as a full-time employee shall serve the full-time probationary period defined in Article 3.5.

 Cable Deletion personnel shall have seniority status under this Article only in respect of Cable Deletion.
 Nothing in this Agreement shall be construed to mean such personnel have any entitlement in respect of full-time or part-time positions at CFCN Television, Broadcast House.
-Where a part-time Cable Deletion employee is assigned to full-time status as a Cable Deletion employee, he or she shall be given seniority and service credit for part-time hours worked.
+Where a part-time Cable Deletion employee is assigned to full-time status as a Cable Deletion employee, they shall be given seniority and service credit for part-time hours worked.
 Cable Deletion personnel in the employ of the Company at the date of signing this Agreement hired into a full-time position, other than Cable Deletion shall be given fifty (50%) percent seniority and service credit for part-time hours worked in Cable Deletion.

 Full Time Opportunities